Investing in Curb Appeal adds tangible value to your home. Did you know that fixing safety issues increases your home’s curb appeal too??

 Summer Shrubs get Stressed

 The crisp fall mornings remind us that the hard-working summer garden has earned its winter rest.
 Sweeping the front walk and gathering leaves is a quiet exercise in mindfulness, and lets us gather our thoughts for the season ahead.
-Even though we enjoy our mild weather late into November, we can get occasional freezes and should clear out the
+Even though we enjoy our mild weather late into November, we can get occasional freezes and should clear out the irrigation system to prevent cracked pipes.
+As Halloween nears, ensuring you have a well-lit paths and driveways will make a cheerful and safe approach.
+And don’t forget to do some minor pruning to remove any broken branches or those that crowd and cover paths.
+These simple landscaping reminders for fall will ensure you have a problem-free winter.

 Dry creek beds provide attractive, functional relief, especially if your landscape is plagued by standing water.
 In the wet PNW, drainage problems are a common headache.
 Do any of these sound familiar?